ManicodeSecurity/Android-Attack-Defense/001-Lab-Setup/README.md

 ### Task 5: Setup Guest Additions

-Guest Additions  allows for improved graphic performance, shared folders, and other features within the Santoku VM.
+[VirtualBox Guest Additions](https://www.virtualbox.org/manual/ch04.html) allows for improved graphic performance, shared folders, and other features within the Santoku VM.

-1. Go to Devices -> Install Guest Additions in the Virtualbox navigation bar.
+1. With the VM running, go to Devices -> Install Guest Additions in the VirtualBox navigation bar.
 2. Next, open a Terminal window located in the VM under Applications > Accessories > Terminal (we have also created a shortcut to the Terminal window on the top status bar of the VM).
 3. Run the following commands to complete Guest Addisons setup:
 ```